hrevert/HtTemplateResolverModule/README.md

 * PHP (>=5.4)

 # Installation
-* Add `"hrevert/ht-template-resolver-module": "dev-master",` to your composer.json and run `php composer.phar update`
+* Add `"hrevert/ht-template-resolver-module": "0.0.*",` to your composer.json and run `php composer.phar update`
 * Enable the module in `config/application.config.php`

 ## Basic Usage